cardano-foundation/CIPs/CPS-XXXX/README.md

 ### Automated market maker DEX

-AMM DEX requires many users to interact with the same pool.
-Every interaction changes the price for swapping to the next user.
+An AMM DEX requires many users to interact with the same pool.
+Every interaction changes the swap price for the next user.

 Historically, the improvement of AMM DEXes over traditional order-book-style exchanges has been the ability to execute orders immediately.

 Currently, AMM DEXes on Cardano do not allow for high throughput without batchers.
-Either way, with or without batchers they are effectively no better than order books, because immediate execution is not provided.
+Either way, with or without batchers, they are effectively no better than order books, because immediate execution is not provided.

 ### Lending platform (liquidations)